About Us

 4. At first, the rings seemed to be made of an ever-shifting solid material; a fusion of light and metal held together in an inexplicable fashion.

-5. He thought he saw gemstones, then the stones dissolved into liquid gold.
-The effect was God-like, and it seemed strangely connected to his mind.
+5. He thought he saw gemstones, then the stones dissolved into liquid jewels.
+The effect was heavenly, and seemed distantly connected to a previous life.

 8. "Is it really?..."
-Daniel lipped, barely breathing in his energy form.
-Breathing isn't a spiritual imperative but a hard-wired corporeal habit.
+Daniel lipped, breathless in his energy body.
+Breathing is not a photonic necessity, but it is a hard habit to break.

-13. There was an indescribable music of creation; sounds that can not be heard in corporeal form.
-Awareness of those sounds caused a tingly sensation not unlike a spiritual orgasm.
-Apart from the music, there was a reverent silence.
-These other creatures were evidently accustomed to being here.
+13. There was an indescribable music that could not be heard in corporeal form.
+It flowed through the soul as a creative force.
+Apart from the ethereal sounds, there was a humbling, reverent silence.
+These creatures were accustomed to being in the presence of God; in the rhythmic cradle of creation.

 14. A streak of light sped from its vanishing point straight to Daniel, who was holding fast at a predisposed point.

-15. The being was marvelous beyond anything Daniel had ever imagined; even beyond images that the Light Race had left behind on Sunova.
+15. The being was breathtakingly glorious beyond anything Daniel had ever imagined; beyond his dreams of the Light Race.

 17. Daniel guessed one keyword right: Tetragammaton.
-Then he awoke on his sofa in his office in a wonderfully mind-boggeling daze.
+Then he awoke on the sofa in his office in a wonderful daze.
+Incredible!

 19. "Yes?"
-Daniel asked B'jhon without so much as twitching a muscle beyond his eyes.
+Daniel asked, without so much as twitching an eye.

 20. "Dayton has returned to Earth."
 B'jhon said rather flatly.

-21. Daniel shot up, gave B'jhon a disturbing stare and strolled over to his enormous wall-length window.
-He held his hands behind his back in military fashion and slowly paced, his thoughts well removed from God's throne at this point.
+21. Daniel shot up, gave B'jhon an uncomfortable stare and strolled to his enormous wall-length window.
+He held his hands behind his back in military fashion and slowly paced, his thoughts well removed from God's throne.

 22. "I think this is the first time anyone has ever done this," he said.

 23. It wasn't a simple matter of going back to Earth to retrieve him; during the ten minutes that lapsed, a million different variables changed.
-That's why deployments and redeployment were always calculated in advance to reduce errors.
+That's why deployments and redeployment were always calculated in advance to intercept and compensate for quantum vulnerabilities.
+B'jhon read Daniel's next question and answered it, "Station keeping," he answered.
+"After you left, Alma went to station keeping and then he suddenly ran out of operations in a panic."

-25. "You know," Daniel said sincerely, "I've never had to terminate an agent before... at least not for this reason."
+25. "You know," Daniel said, barely more composed, "I've never had to terminate an agent before... at least not for this reason."

 31. "Who was Dayton's recruiter?"
 Daniel asked.

 32. "I-40," came a choral response.
+"Oh, there you go!"
+I-40 rebuked them, "Blame this all on me!"
 It wasn't necessary to point out that I-40 was also a machine.
-That sort of profiling was avoided on Sunova.
+That sort of profiling was beneath Sunova etiquette.
+But it was also curious, since I-40 seemed to have connections that nobody could resolutely prove or disprove.
+I-40 was above suspecion.

 33. "I-40 is always dead pan accurate," Daniel said introspectively.
-Everyone caught the unspoken, "What went wrong?"
+Everyone caught the unspoken, "If anything went wrong -- I-40 wasn't the problem."

 34. "We need a retrieval agent," Daniel added.
 "What are the dynamics of extraction?"

-35. The images of three extraction agents appeared on both walls, since the room was somewhat elliptically shaped.
+35. The images of three extraction agents appeared on both walls; the room had an ovular shape.

 36. Gryffyn was considered the official Corlos executioner.
 His image was one of the three.

-37. Everyone recognized the third image, who was currently on assignment in the Alpha Centuri system near Earth.
-It was purely his proximity to Earth that prompted his selection as a choice.
+37. Everyone recognized the third image, who was on assignment near Alpha Centuri and the 2nd closest agent to Earth.

 38. The center image was Ireana, who was aboard an Elite Destroyer enroute Earth to destroy it.
-There were pros and cons surrounding each choice that did not require inordinate conversation to navigate, however delicate.
+She was the closest and practically there already.

 39. "Well, Ireana is probably in the mood to kill somebody, so why not send her?"
-The voice was at the other end of the table, safely out of range.
+The voice at the other end of the table was safely out of range.

-40. Daniel allowed himself to quietly laugh at the sentiment.
-The others were a little more reserved, since Dayton's termination could one day be their own if they messed up as badly.
+40. Daniel allowed himself to laugh quietly at the sentiment, "Maybe this is The One's way of getting me back for sticking her with Kor," he thought privately.
+The others were a little more cautious, since Dayton's termination could one day be their own if they messed up as badly.

 41. "The intrigue is killing me," Daniel replied.
-Whether or not he was being punny is debatable.
+It was another abbreviated sentiment.

 45. "You know what?"
 Daniel whispered, "We really can't kill Dayton."